-Have you noticed this post on this blog blog before?
-It has been posted several times.
+This has been posted many times.
 Everyday when I had a new post this one slides down more out of view.
 When it slides off the page it is time to repost.
 Hi!

 Have you ever faced a life-threatening illness for which there is no treatment or cure?